SidjHM/SidjHM.github.io/_posts/2025-05-16-_posts/2025-05-16-Overpricing-Consumers.md

 Surge multiplier is unaffected by the time of the day or the day that you took the cab on.
 This indicates that the most likely factor is where you book a cab from, suggesting that places where demand is higher (heavily crowded spaces), the prices are higher.

 In the span on this dataset in 2018, lyft was more expensive than uber, and as such, people took uber for long journeys (6+ miles).

+Additionally, we see that there is not an extremely high correlation between distance and price for any cab type except Uber Black.
+The Black SUV and the Lyft Lux have some degree of correlation, but none of them significant enough to make any conjectures.
+This could be because of where people take ubers from, what time they take them, and other such factors that I was not able to explain.